 The car has become not merely a device for transportation, but a platform for innovative enhancements that enrich the driving experience.
-Moreover, availability of advanced IT solutions in automobiles is now playing an increasing role in customers' purchasing decisions.
+Moreover, the availability of advanced IT solutions in automobiles is now playing an increasing role in customers’ purchasing decisions.

 Today, in the era of digital communication, native mobile apps serve as a common bridge between manufacturers and customers, breathing fresh air into marketing and management strategies.
 One must admit that the automotive industry has been quick to embrace this trend.
 Virtually every megabrand like GM, Ford, Rolls-Royce, Jaguar, BMW, Toyota, Hyundai and others is already on the mobile bandwagon to market their autos.

 Whether consumers are collecting information on new model offerings, researching car features and prices, or mapping their way to the nearby dealership, they are accessing content across a variety of smartphones and operating systems:

 Integrating the smartphone into cars is a new route to bring the mobile Internet and infotainment into the in-car environment.
 According to Juniper Research, the incorporation of the smartphone into consumer vehicles will become a standard on new models.
 It is expected that by 2016 there will be 92 million Internet-connected vehicles on the road.
 Through their embedded connectivity and telematics (fusion of telecoms and information technologies in vehicles), intelligent cars are supposed to create revenues of $14.4 billion by 2016.